stackbit-projects/silvestru-site-f4da8/index.md

       remembered and - most importantly - gets you the sale.**

       Interested?
-There's 2 ways: my way or the highway.
+There's 2 ways to proceed: my way or the highway.
     actions:
       - label: View Services
         url: /services